What is a Fever?

 What causes a fever?

-Fever or elevated body temperature might be caused by:
+Fever or elevated body temperature might be caused by a virus, like the flu.

 Is a fever serious?